Congratulations on deciding to take this step to get organized and ready to rock your art business!

-My Evernote Guide: Successful Artists Use Evernote is currently unavailable.
-Hop on over to www.artistgeek.com and sign up at the top of the page so that you'll be *in the know* for the latest news and tips.
+My Evernote Guide: Successful Artists Use Evernote is currently available as a free report.
+Hop on over to www.artistgeek.com and grab you free reports—look for the button at the top of the right column.

-In the meantime, I HIGHLY recommend Brett Kelly's book called Evernote Essentials.
+In the meantime, I also HIGHLY recommend Brett Kelly's book called Evernote Essentials.

 Click here to grab a copy and start using Evernote to simplify your life.